 Yes.
 After filing a Chapter 7 bankruptcy petition, a meeting of creditors will be scheduled by the court within one to two months.
 This meeting is conducted by the trustee at the federal court level, in Trenton, Newark or Camden.
 Once you have retained Veitengruber Law, counsel will attend court and sit beside you to provide assistance.
 Questions will be asked to help the trustee determine if you have assets that can be distributed to creditors and if you have filed the petition in good faith.

 How will bankruptcy affect my credit?

-It is true that bankruptcy does put somewhat of a bad mark on one s credit rating.
-However, the effect of the bankruptcy can actually be less harmful than a long history of debts or judgments that remain unpaid.
+It is true that bankruptcy does put somewhat of a bad mark on one’s credit rating.
+However, the effect of bankruptcy can actually be less harmful than a long history of debts or judgments that remain unpaid.
 Many people who have filed for bankruptcy obtain or are offered new credit cards shortly after filing.
 Most lenders view a recently discharged debtor as less of a risk than one who is overloaded with debt.
-Additionally, a recently discharged debtor is now debt free, and lenders know that he or she may not file for bankruptcy again for at least six years.
+Additionally, a recently discharged debtor is now debt-free, and lenders know that he or she may not file for bankruptcy again for at least six years.

 Will bankruptcy wipe out all of my debts?

-Debtors who have faced obstacles to paying off their debts when due have no doubt received more than their fair share of demanding letters and phone calls, and the thought of getting rid of their debts, and thus the constant demands, through bankruptcy can be quite appealing.
-Before making a decision to pursue that route, which can have long-term effects on credit rating and the ability to make large purchases, like a home, debtors should consider other, less drastic alternatives.
+Debtors who have faced obstacles to paying off their debts when due have no doubt received more than their fair share of demanding letters and phone calls, and the thought of getting rid of their debts and the constant demands through bankruptcy can be quite appealing.
+Before making a decision to pursue that route, which can have long-term effects on credit rating and the ability to make large purchases like a home, debtors should consider other, less drastic alternatives.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.